ARTS 14000 DRAWING I 3 Credit Hours

 Grade Mode: Standard Letter

-ARTS 45350 PRACTICES IN WEAVING: DRAFTS, NETWORKS AND SYSTEMS 3 Credit Hours
+ARTS 45314 PRACTICES IN WEAVING: TAPESTRY 3 Credit Hours

-(Slashed with ARTS 55350) This intensive studio course focuses on weaving and its relation to the evolving landscapes of contemporary art and identity.
-Working with multi-harness floor looms, students engage rigorous conceptual questions in abstraction, figuration, sculptural form and spatial intervention to develop a mature body of work.
+(Slashed with ARTS 55351)(Repeatable for credit) This intensive studio course focuses on weaving and its relationship to the evolving landscape of contemporary art.
+Working with multi-harness floor looms, students engage rigorous questions in imagery, sculptural form and spatial intervention.
 Vocabulary is expanded through the study of complex woven constructions, hand and digital drafting and dye processes.
-Feminist, queer and decolonial approaches to weaving are introduced and encouraged.
-This course engenders an interdisciplinary weaving practice by blurring the boundaries between textiles, painting, sculpture, architecture, technology and language.
-Critical discussion of core texts and individualized research occur in tandem with weekly studio activity.
-Students produce studies and fully realized woven works that are developed through in-process discussions and presented in formal critique settings.
-In totality, this work considers the practice of weaving as an expansive playground to complicate the paradigms of contemporary art with textility.
+Emphasis is placed on developing fluency with the language and logic of the loom.
+Here, students enter the space of “loom-thinking” to create, mutate, subvert and interrupt weave drafts and thread interlacements in the production of woven form.
+Through their developing technical virtuosity, students push the algorithmic sensibility of weaving toward visual and material poetics.
+Critical discussion of core texts and individualized research occur in tandem with studio activity.
+Students produce studies and fully realized artworks developed through in-process discussions and presented in formal critique settings.
+This work considers the practice of weaving as an expansive playground to complicate the paradigms of contemporary art with textility.
+Students who do not meet the prerequisite may register for the course with special approval.
+Please speak to an advisor for more information.

 Schedule Type: Studio